Do you want to know how to fix your posture postpartum?

 This can happen in several muscle groups in your body including your neck, your shoulders, your upper back, and your low back.

-As you could imagine, you may find yourself in the same position for prolonged periods of time throughout your pregnancy and postpartum course.
+Because as you could imagine, you may find yourself in the same position for prolonged periods of time throughout your pregnancy and postpartum course.

 While bad posture may cause aesthetic problems, it can also cause musculoskeletal pain and injury.